North Carolina concealed-carry restrictions combine the federal prohibited-persons floor (18 USC 922(g)) with state CHP disqualifying conditions...

 The felony bar is the broadest single ground.
 The statute reaches a conviction in "any court," which includes state, federal, military, and foreign courts.
 Two narrow exceptions:

 A person fleeing prosecution or escaping confinement is disqualified.
-The state ground at (b)(4) tracks the federal 922(g)(2) bar; the operational effect is the same.
+The state ground at (b)(4) tracks the federal § 922(g)(2) bar; the operational effect is the same.

-The state ground reaches a current "unlawful user of, or addicted to" marijuana, alcohol, or any depressant, stimulant, narcotic drug, or any other controlled substance defined in 21 U.S.C.
-802. The state language is broader than the federal floor at 922(g)(3) in one respect: it enumerates "alcohol" by name, so chronic alcoholism is a separate state ground.
+The state ground reaches a current "unlawful user of, or addicted to" marijuana, alcohol, or any depressant, stimulant, narcotic drug, or any other controlled substance defined in 21 U.S.C. § 802.
+The verbatim federal floor at § 922(g)(3) is narrower in one respect (it does not enumerate "alcohol" by name) but the state language sweeps in chronic alcoholism as a separate ground.

-The drug-user bar is read alongside, and is not duplicative of, the carry-while-impaired rule covered in UNDER_INFLUENCE.
-The (b)(5) disqualifier is about applicant status ("is an unlawful user"); the carry-while-impaired rule at G.S.
-14-415.11 is about your conduct while carrying.
+The drug-user bar is read alongside (and not duplicative of) the carry-while-impaired rule covered in UNDER_INFLUENCE.
+The (b)(5) disqualifier is about applicant status ("is an unlawful user"); the UNDER_INFLUENCE rule at § 14-415.11(c2) is about your conduct while carrying.
 Both can apply.

 The (b)(6) bar reaches a current or prior judicial or administrative adjudication of lacking mental capacity or being mentally ill.
-It is broader than the federal 922(g)(4) floor, which reaches only adjudications as a "mental defective" or commitments to a mental institution.
+The bar is broader than the federal § 922(g)(4) floor, which reaches only adjudications as a "mental defective" or commitments to a mental institution.
 The North Carolina version reaches administrative determinations by any agency whose decisions are subject to judicial review, which captures more agency actions than the federal floor.

 Two important boundaries in the statute itself: